vert-x/vert-x.github.io/docs_md/manual.md

 ### Polyglot

 We want you to be able to develop your verticles in a choice of programming languages.
 Never have developers had such a choice of great languages, and we want that to be reflected in the languages we support.

 Vert.x allows you to write verticles in JavaScript, Ruby, Java, Groovy and Python and we aim to support Clojure and Scala before long.
 These verticles can seamlessly interoperate with other verticles irrespective of what language they are written in.

 ### Concurrency

-A Vert.x instance guarantees that a particular verticle instance is never executed by more than one thread concurrently.
+Vert.x guarantees that a particular verticle instance is never executed by more than one thread concurrently.
 This gives you a huge advantage as a developer, since you can program all your code as single threaded.

-If you're used to traditional this may come as a relief since you don't have to synchronize access to your state.
+If you're used to traditional multi-threaded concurrency this may come as a relief since you don't have to synchronize access to your state.
 This means a whole class of race conditions disappear, and OS thread deadlocks are a thing of the past.

+Different verticle instances communicate with each other over the event bus by exchanging messages.
+Vert.x applications are concurrent because there are multiple single threaded verticle instances concurrently executing and sending messages to each other, and not by having particular verticle instances being executed concurrently by multiple threads.

+As such the Vert.x concurrency model resembles the [Actor Model](http://en.wikipedia.org/wiki/Actor_model) where verticle instances correspond to actors.
+There are are however differences, for example, verticles tend to be more coarse grained than actors.

 ### Asynchronous Programming Model

-At the core, Vert.x provides an asychronous programming model.
+Vert.x provides a set of asynchronous core APIs.
 This means that most things you do in Vert.x involve setting event handlers.
 For example, to receive data from a TCP socket you set a handler - the handler is then called when data arrives.

 You also set handlers to receive messages from the event bus, to receive HTTP requests and responses, to be notified when a connection is closed, or to be notified when a timer fires.
-There are many examples throughout the Vert.x api.
+This is a common pattern throughout the Vert.x API.

 We use an asynchronous API so that we can scale to handle many verticles using a small number of operating system threads.
 In fact Vert.x sets the number of threads to be equal to the number of available cores on the machine.
 With a perfectly non blocking application you would never need any more threads than that.

 With a traditional synchronous API, threads block on API operations, and while they are blocked they cannot do any other work.
 A good example is a blocking read from a socket.
 While code is waiting for data to arrive on a socket it cannot do anything else.
 This means that if we want to support 1 million concurrent connections (not a crazy idea for the next generation of mobile applications) then we would need 1 million threads.
 This approach clearly doesn't scale.

 Asynchronous APIs are sometimes criticised as being hard to develop with, especially when you have to co-ordinate results from more than one event handler.

-The recommended approach to deal with this in Vert.x is to use a module such as [mod-rx-vertx](https://github.com/vert-x/mod-rxvertx) which allows you to compose asynchronous event streams in powerful ways. `mod-rx-vertx` uses the great [RxJava](https://github.com/Netflix/RxJava) library which is inspired from the .net ["Reactive extensions"](http://msdn.microsoft.com/en-us/data/gg577609.aspx).
+There are ways to mitigate this, for example, by using a module such as [mod-rx-vertx](https://github.com/vert-x/mod-rxvertx) which allows you to compose asynchronous event streams in powerful ways.
+This module uses the [RxJava](https://github.com/Netflix/RxJava) library which is inspired from .net ["Reactive extensions"](http://msdn.microsoft.com/en-us/data/gg577609.aspx).

 ### Event Loops

 Internally, a Vert.x instance manages a small set of threads, matching the number of threads to the available cores on the server.
-We call these threads *event loops*, since they basically just loop around (well... they do actually go to sleep if there is nothing to do) seeing if there is any work to do, for example, handling some data that's been read from a socket, or executing a timer.
+We call these threads *event loops*, since they more or less just loop around seeing if there are any events to deliver and if so, delivering them to the appropriate handler.
+Examples of events might be some data has been read from a socket, a timer has fired, or an HTTP response has ended.

 When a standard verticle instance is deployed, the server chooses an event loop which will be assigned to that instance.
-Any subsequent work to be done for that instance will always be dispatched using that thread.
-Of course, since there are potentially many thousands of verticles running at any one time, a single event loop is assigned to many verticles at the same time.
+Any subsequent work to be done for that instance will always be dispatched using that exact thread.
+Of course, since there are potentially many thousands of verticles running at any one time, a single event loop will be assigned to many verticles at the same time.

 We call this the *multi-reactor pattern*.
 It's like the [reactor pattern](http://en.wikipedia.org/wiki/Reactor_pattern) but there's more than one event loop.

 #### The Golden Rule - Don't block the event loop!

-A particular event loop is used to service potential many verticle instances, so it's critical that you don't block it in your standard verticle.
-If you block it it means it can't service handlers for any other verticle instance, and your application will grind to a halt.
+A particular event loop is potentially used to service many verticle instances, so it's critical that you don't block it in your verticle.
+If you block it it means it can't deliver events to any other handlers, and your application will grind to a halt.

 Blocking an event loop means doing anything that ties up the event loop in the verticle and doesn't allow it to quickly continue to handle other events, this includes:

 * `Thread.sleep()`
+* `Object.wait()`
-* Blocking on any other object (e.g. `Object.wait()`)
+* `CountDownLatch.await()` or any other blocking operating from `java.util.concurrent`.
 * Spinning in a loop
-* Executing a long-lived computationally intensive operation
+* Executing a long-lived computationally intensive operation - number crunching.
 * Calling a blocking third party library operation that might take some time to complete (e.g. executing a JDBC query)

+<a id="worker-verticles"> </a>
-### Worker Verticles
+### Writing blocking code - introducing Worker Verticles

 In a standard verticle you should never block the event loop, however there are cases where you really can't avoid blocking, or you genuinely have computationally intensive operations to perform.

-An example would calling a "traditional" Java API like JDBC.
+An example would calling a `traditional` Java API like JDBC.

+You also might want to write direct-style blocking code, for example, if you want to write a simple web server, but you know you won't have a lot of traffic and you don't need to scale to many connections.

 For cases like these, Vert.x allows you to mark a particular verticle instance as a *worker verticle*.
-A worker verticle differs from a standard verticle in that it is not assigned a Vert.x event loop thread, instead it executes on a thread from an internal thread pool called the *background pool*.
+A worker verticle differs from a standard verticle in that it is not assigned a Vert.x event loop thread, instead it executes on a thread from an internal thread pool called the *worker pool*.

+Like standard verticles, worker verticles are never executed concurrently by more than one thread, but unlike standard verticles they can be executed by different threads at different times - whereas a standard verticle is always executed by the *exact same* thread.

+In a worker verticle it is acceptable to perform operations that might block the thread.

+By supporting both standard non blocking verticles and blocking worker verticles, Vert.x provides a hybrid threading model so you can use the appropriate approach for your application.
+This is much more practical than platforms that mandate that a blocking, or a non blocking approach must be *always* used.

-Worker verticles are never executed concurrently by more than one thread.
-Worker verticles should be kept to a minimum, since a blocking approach doesn't scale if you want to deal with many concurrent connections.
+By careful when using worker verticles - a blocking approach doesn't scale if you want to deal with many concurrent connections.

-### Message Passing

-Verticles can communicate with other verticles running in the same, or different Vert.x instance using the event bus.
-If you think of each verticle as an actor, this in some ways resembles the [actor model](http://en.wikipedia.org/wiki/Actor_model) as popularised by the Erlang programming language.

-By having many verticle instances in a Vert.x server instance and allowing message passing allows the system to scale well over available cores without having to allow multi-threaded execution of any verticle code.

 ### Shared data